LoQIStar/ML-Challenge-BenA-submission/ML Engineer Coding challenge Report.md

 ### Summary

-This comprehensive report examines the technical challenges, hardware considerations, and deployment constraints encountered during the implementation of our three-part machine learning engineering project.
+This comprehensive report examines the technical challenges, hardware considerations, and deployment constraints encountered during the implementation of the three-part machine learning engineering project.
 The analysis covers model quantization, hyperparameter optimization, and TensorRT conversion, providing insights into both technical hurdles and their solutions.

 ### Hardware Environment